 So, what will you do as anthropology major, in addition to taking courses with us?

 The Anthropology Department encourages you to go away.
-We believe that becoming a global citizen means spending time immersing yourself in another culture, ideally for a semester.
 Our students can receive substantial major credits for participating in semester-long field studies in countries such as Japan, Morocco, and Brazil.
 Our professors even lead short-term field studies to places like Guatemala, China, and Morocco.